-To fully grasp the benefits of ginger tea with honey, we must look at the health benefits of our two main ingredients separately so we understand how a simple cup of this brew could positively impact our health.
+To fully grasp the possible benefits of ginger tea with honey, we must look at the potential health benefits of our two main ingredients separately so we understand how a simple cup of this brew could positively impact our health.

 Health Benefits Of Ginger

 If you suffer from motion sickness and do not have your motion sickness medication at hand, a quick cup of ginger tea with honey could help you survive your journey with no incidences.
 In a study published in the American Journal of Physiology-Gastrointestinal and Liver Physiology, researchers theorized that ginger helps prevent motion sickness by reducing the nausea, tachygastria activity, and plasma vasopressin induced by circular vection (7).